 As with previous assignments, we will be using GitHub to distribute skeleton code and collect submissions.
 Please refer to our Git Workflow guide for a more details.
 Note that we will be using multiple tags for this assignment: one for each deliverable part.

-For students on ARM Mac computers (e.g. with M1 chip): if you want your
+For students on arm64 computers (e.g. M1/M2 machines): if you want your

 submission to be built/tested for ARM, you must create and submit a file called